Don’t Miss the Subtle Warning Signs of Strokes

 Face Drooping

-If you notice that one side of the face is drooping or numb, ask the person to smile.
-If their smile is uneven or lopsided this could be indicative of a stroke.
+If you notice one side of the face droops or numb, ask the person to smile.
+If their smile is uneven or lopsided, this could predict a stroke.

 Arm Weakness